EPCCed/linaro-training/examples/many-body/Readme.md

 1) Step trough the program.
 2) Create a breakpoint in the suboutine computing the forces.
 3) Trace the value of the energy during the simulation.

+# Build

+Move in the directory containg the code and type `make`.
+The folders contain some example submission scripts.